tasks/docs/docs/sync.md

 ### Sync Conditions

-Tasks syncronizes under the following conditions:
+Tasks synchronizes under the following conditions:

 * When the app is opened
 * One minute after creating/updating items